Abdulk-P/faculty_workload/README.md

 HOW TO USE THIS PROJECT USING CLONE METHOD

-first setup a Virtual Environment using this Command in terminal
+first setup a Virtual Environment using this Command in the Terminal
-    -->python -m .venv env
+    -->python -m venv .env

-then activate the Virtual envrionment using this command
+then activate the Virtual environment using this command
     -->.env/scripts/activate

 my project folder is facutly_workload and App is workload

-then go to facutly workload folder
+then go to the faculty workload folder
-    --> cd facutly-workload
+    --> cd faculty-workload
-install django
+install Django
 --> pip install django
-in Django setting everything wiil be same if you clone this  project only you have to change the Database Configuration in in project folder -- > settings.py
+in the Django setting everything will be same if you clone this  project only you have to change the Database Configuration in the project folder -- > settings.py

 DATABASES = {
     'default': {